How to make glass fishing floats (and ideas for displaying them)

-Looking for how to make nautical glass balls?
+Looking for how to make glass fishing floats?
 Well, with the right materials and some thrift store finds it is easy.
 Let me show you how I made my colored glass nautical balls.

-Today I want to show you how I created some beautiful nautical decor for my summer decorating.
+Today, I want to show you how I created some beautiful nautical decor for my summer decorating.
 I figured out how I could make homemade glass fishing floats.
-It is a fun DIY project and the most important materials came from the thrift store so it is a cheap and affordable craft project too.
+It is a fun DIY project, and the most important materials came from the thrift store, so it is also a cheap and affordable craft project.

 These Japanese glass floats are also called glass buoys.
-When they used to string fishnets together by hand, they tied these glass balls, which were filled with air, to the edges of the net to keep the net afloat.
-Beachcombers can still find them washed ashore from time to time.
+When a fisherman used to string fishnets together by hand, he would tie these glass balls, filled with air, to the edges of the net to keep the net afloat.
+Beachcombers can still find these hand-blown floats washed ashore from time to time.

 These Japanese fishing floats have become quite the collector’s item.
-You can still buy real vintage floats but I can imagine they are getting rare.
-There is no way one of these will wash ashore here on the North Sea, so I opted for the next best thing and make one myself.
+You can still buy real vintage floats, but I can imagine they are getting rare.
+There is no way one will wash ashore here on the North Sea, so I opted for the next best thing and made some myself.

-How to make glass fishing floats: Dyeing the Glass Balls
+How to Make DIY Glass Fishing Floats: Dyeing the Glass Balls

-To create sea glass fishing floats one needs glass balls that can be dyed and tied into fishnets.
+One needs glass balls that can be dyed and tied into fishnets to create sea glass fishing floats.
 Glass vases, lamp globes, or round fish tanks are alternative items that can be repurposed into DIY glass fishing floats.
 Craft materials involved are glass paint and rustic twine.
-There are only a few steps involved in making diy glass floats.
+There are only a few steps involved in making DIY glass floats.

 The idea for this summer craft project came from a trip to NYC.
-As a good blogger, I visited a couple of stores I only know from blog reading.
+As a good blogger, I visited a few stores I only know from blog reading.
 Pottery Barn is one of them.
-There I set my eyes on these:
+There, I set my eyes on these:

-That mental note was still bouncing around in my head when I made a recent trip to the thrift store.
+That mental note was still bouncing around when I recently visited the thrift store.

-I found a small glass bowl of unknown purpose (a candle holder perhaps) and a large outside lamp with the perfect glass globe.
+I found a small bowl made of clear glass of unknown purpose (a candle holder perhaps) and a large outside lamp with the perfect glass globe.
 I got them for a couple of bucks combined.
 I knew they would be perfect for my floating fishing balls craft project.

 Related Reading: How to Dye and Paint Glass Jars

-The large globe from the lamp I painted with glass paint from the inside.
-It became all streaky and spotty as it was so hard to move my hand inside without messing the paint up all the time.
+It was difficult to paint and became all streaky and spotty as it was so hard to move my hand inside without messing the paint up all the time.
 Didn’t take a mid-step photo of that, but you’ll see what I mean.
 In hindsight, it might have been better to use sea glass spray paint for the large globe.
-I would do that next time, it would creating sea glass balls so much easier.
+I would do that next time, it would make creating sea glass balls so much easier.

 <<<< Make Coastal Candle Holders in 30 min >>>>